galvc/angular-eventapp-clone/README.md

 - i wasnt able to get the online api out on time, so i will just simulate the server using inmemorydb
 - when searching user has to click on text itself
 - cannot search by title, input is useless unless you click on the actual text result
+- i need admin table to refresh after deleting an event ive  moved the delete methods away ffrom the table and into the admin page, the delete button just emits an event when clicked now im thinking maybe i should just input the event array into the table so that the parent can refresh the table?????
 ## notes
 FormControl - access to listen update validate form inputs
 - associate with a form item and bind it, ex. - [formControl]="x"